Simple Alternating Minimization Provably Solves Complete Dictionary Learning: Our Method

 \subsection{Online Dictionary Learning}

-Even though the computational efficiency of Algorithm~\ref{alg: complete offline} is largely improved compared to its full-batch counterpart, we still may face the following challenges in reality.
-First, the sample size $p$ is so large that even a one-time calculation of the preconditioner $\bP$ is unrealistic.
-Second, samples (columns of $\bY$) may arrive dynamically over time.
-Both situations call for an efficient method to update the preconditioner more efficiently in an online setting.
+Even though the computational efficiency of Algorithm~\ref{alg: complete offline} is largely improved compared to its full-batch counterpart, it may not be implementable in huge-scale or online settings due to the dependency of the preconditioner on the entire dataset with size $p$.
+Both situations call for a cheap method to update the preconditioner more efficiently in an online fashion.

 To update $\bP$ with a new sample $\by$, a naive approach would be to re-compute it from scratch which would cost $O(n^3)$ operations.
 However, we show that $\bP$ can be updated more efficiently in $O(n^2)$ operations by taking advantage of the more efficient rank-one updates on matrix inversion and Cholesky factorization.
 To this goal, we first use the Sherman-Morrison formula to update $\left(\bY\bY^\top\right)^{-1}$ as